 Paintings on love from great artists like Gustave Klimt, Pierre Auguste Renoir, Roy Lichtenstein, Frida Kahlo, Jean-Honoré Fragonard, and many more.

 Still back and reel-in the romance in paintings.

 “All art is erotic”– Gustave Klint

 Embraced in a never-ending kiss, this painting by Klimt is considered the most romantic painting ever.

-The gently erotic kiss, adorned with a decorative richness, is a timeless image that will never lose its human relevance is what makes this romantic painting top this list.
+The gently erotic kiss, adorned with a decorative richness is a timeless image that will never lose its human relevance; and maybe this is what makes The Kiss top this list of romantic paintings.